GPAC is an open source multimedia framework developed for research and academic purposes, and used in many media production chains.

 - A multimedia packager, called MP4Box,

 GPAC is cross-platform.
-It is written in (almost 100% ANSI) C for portability reasons, attempting to keep the memory footprint as low as possible.
-It is currently running under Windows, Linux, MacOSX, Android, iOS (iPhone and iPad), WindowsMobile, Embedded Linux (familiar 8, GPE) and some SymbianOS systems.
+It is written mostly in C 99 and runs under Windows, Linux, MacOSX, Android, iOS (iPhone and iPad), and embedded Linux ( WindowsMobile and SymbianOS support has been deprecated).

-The project is intended to a wide audience ranging from students or content creators who want to experiment the new standards for interactive technologies or want to convert files for mobile devices, to developers who need players and/or server for multimedia streaming applications.
+GPAC targets a wide audience ranging from students or content creators who want to experiment with the new standards for interactive and delivery technologies or want to convert files for mobile devices, to developers who need players and/or server for multimedia streaming applications.

 GPAC is a project under constant evolution.
 We invite people, companies and universities interested in Rich Media around the world to have a look at GPAC and bring in valuable help and feedback.